-Christine Hammer joins Brightworks with extensive experience as a LEED administrator and facilitator of sustainable occupant behavior.
+Christine Hammer joined Brightworks with extensive experience as a LEED project manager and facilitator of sustainable occupant behavior.

 She has also been a publisher and researcher, founding GreenClips, which operated from 1996-2006, and then providing government agencies and utilities with research to make policy, improve energy efficiency programs, and educate the public and designers.
 She has conducted literature reviews on the behavioral aspects of energy consumption; used ethnography, surveys, and interviews to study the energy habits of targeted populations; and designed and implemented strategies to engage targeted populations in saving energy.